-Apart from the obvious molecular damage caused by overcooking food there are subtle benefits from consuming live food.
-Plant-based foods such as fruit, vegetables, and wholegrains, which contain significant amounts of bioactive phytochemicals, may provide desirable health benefits beyond basic nutrition to reduce the risk of chronic diseases.
+Apart from the obvious molecular damage caused by overcooking, especially barbecuing and frying food, there are subtle benefits from consuming raw, live food.
+Plant-based foods such as fruit, vegetables, which contain significant amounts of bioactive phytochemicals, may provide desirable health benefits beyond basic nutrition to reduce the risk of chronic diseases.

 Evidence suggests that consumption of a diet rich in vegetables and fruits has positive implications for human health so we want to preserve the living bioactivity of this food if possible.
 (4)

 Apart from the obvious preservation of naturally occurring nutrients, are there more mysterious reasons to consume raw food?
 One of those bioactive components potentially overlooked, is light.
 I will be sharing my unique and possibly challenging standpoint on this particular topic.

 You may find this article opens a new door for sourcing extra energy in your life.

 Raw food diet and weight loss